 Depending upon a client’s specific needs and treatment goals, the care that he or she receives during Phase II treatment at our center may include the following elements:

 Clients with co-occurring mental health disorders may have medication included in their personalized treatment plans.
-These clients will meet with a psychiatrist on a weekly basis, with additional sessions available as needed.
+These clients will typically meet with a provider on a weekly basis, with additional sessions available as needed.
 Medication management services are also provided on a daily basis by nurses and nurse practitioners.

-During Phase II, or residential treatment, clients participate in individual therapy on a weekly basis.
+During Phase II, or residential treatment, clients participate in individual therapy.
 These one-on-one sessions are designed to help clients to achieve a specific short-term goal, such as resolving a problem, making a decision, alleviating the impact of certain symptoms, or similar objectives.

 All clients will participate in multiple group therapy sessions on a daily basis throughout their Phase II treatment experience.
 These focused sessions commonly address behavioral and/or emotional issues that are related to the recovery process.
 The specific content of any one group will be determined by the contributions of both the professional who is leading the group and the clients who are participating in the session.
 Common group therapy topics include recovery principles, living in balance, and relapse prevention.